Direct memory access: 80386 and 32-bit systems

 Each DMA channel has a 16-bit address register and a 16-bit count register associated with it.
-To initiate a data transfer the device driver sets up the DMA channel's address and count registers together with the direction of the data transfer, read or write.
+To initiate a data transfer, the device driver sets up the DMA channel's address and count registers together with the direction of the data transfer, read or write.
 It then instructs the DMA hardware to begin the transfer.
 When the transfer is complete, the device interrupts the CPU.

 Scatter-gather or vectored I/O DMA allows the transfer of data to and from multiple memory areas in a single DMA transaction.
 It is equivalent to the chaining together of multiple simple DMA requests.
-The motivation is to off-load multiple input/output interrupt and data copy tasks from the CPU.
+The motivation is to offload multiple input/output interrupt and data copy tasks from the CPU.

 DRQ stands for Data request; DACK for Data acknowledge.
 These symbols, seen on hardware schematics of computer systems with DMA functionality, represent electronic signaling lines between the CPU and DMA controller.
 Each DMA channel has one Request and one Acknowledge line.
 A device that uses DMA must be configured to use both lines of the assigned DMA channel.

 16-bit ISA permitted bus mastering.